blockbridge/blockbridge-docker-volume/README.md

 NOTE: you cannot pass volume options on the commandline during *docker run*, these can only be specified explicitly with *docker volume create --opt*, or a Blockbridge default volume profile must be setup.
+If doing an implicit volume create, a default profile must be setup

 ### Docker run with volume